TPODAvia/hwda/4RGB_Strip_Controlling_System/README.md

+This is the final code:
+1) test_wifi_RGB.ino
+2) raspi4_work.py
+3) Run the Android app in real device

 Below is a concise, step-by-step guide describing how to create the “RGB LED Strip Controller” Android application in Android Studio.
 This guide combines all the details from your description: from installing Android Studio, to setting up the layout (activity_main.xml, styles.xml, colors.xml, etc.), adding required permissions and dependencies, and finally implementing the logic in MainActivity.java.

 ---